vonovak/react-native-theme-control/README.md

 Control the native platform theme from React Native.

-✅ Control theme of React Native Views as well as native UI controls (tested with alerts, native menus and date pickers on both Android and iOS)
+✅ Control theme of RN Views, as well as native UI controls (alerts, native menus, date pickers... on both Android and iOS)

+✅ Recover the theme upon app startup

 ✅ Supports Expo via a config plugin